WIC means healthy food at NO COST to people who qualify

 What is WIC?

 WIC stands for Women, Infants and Children.
-WIC’s goal is to improve the health and nutrition of moms and kids.
+WIC’s goal is to improve the health and nutrition of income eligible families.
 It is well known that pregnancy and early childhood are among the most important times for growth and development and New York State WIC is here to help.

 What does WIC provide?